 Trusts involve complex and cleverly designed structures to offer the best protection for one’s assets.
 The recommended way to structure an trusts is, in a simplified sense, as follows:

-They are generally more affordable than their Offshore counterparts.
+They are generally more affordable than their offshore counterparts.
 The downside is that one’s assets are still held within their own legal jurisdiction, which makes them less resistant to legal claims.
 They are also quite new and untested in providing protection in a range of circumstances.

-Offshore APTs, on the other hand, offer the strongest level of asset protection available.
+Foreign asset protection trusts, on the other hand, offer the strongest level of asset protection available.
 They offer the important additional layer of protection that comes with keeping one’s assets in a foreign trust jurisdiction.

 In addition to the above, there also exists both “revocable” and “irrevocable” trusts.
 A revocable trust is one where the trust provisions and beneficiaries can be altered.
 The advantage is flexibility.
 However, they are less secure, in that if a creditor wins a case against the trust’s funds, they could have the right to be made the new beneficiary of the trust’s assets.

 An irrevocable trust cannot be changed by anyone once it has been established.
 This includes the Settlor, the Trustee, the Beneficiaries, or any other outside party.
-This obviously provides a much greater level of asset protection, as the beneficiary cannot be changed.
+This obviously provides a much greater level of asset security, as the beneficiary cannot be changed.
 The disadvantage is that it lacks flexibility.